RYGhub/funkwhale/docs/admin/troubleshooting.rst

 Improving this documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you feel like something should be improved in this document (and in the documentation in general), feel free to `edit it <https://dev.funkwhale.audio/funkwhale/funkwhale/tree/develop/docs>`_ and open a Merge Request.
-If you lack time or skills to do that, you can open an issue to discuss that, and someone else will do it.
+If you feel like something should be improved in this document (and in the documentation in general), feel free to :doc:`contribute to the documentation <../documentation/creating>`.
+If you're not comfortable contributing or would like to ask somebody else to do it, feel free to :doc:`request a change in documentation <../documentation/identifying>`.